Man critically injured in Auckland petrol station assault

 Detective Senior Sergeant Marcia Murray said the incident occurred about 6.30pm on Monday after two men got into a verbal altercation outside a Silverdale petrol station.

-The victim approached the other man and was struck in the face, falling and hitting his head, Murray said
+The victim approached the other man and was struck in the face, falling and hitting his head, Murray said.

 The other man then put the victim in the recovery position before leaving the petrol station.